Henry Fitzalan, 12th Earl of Arundel: Marriage and children

-It is by said marriage that Arundel was the uncle of Henry Grey, 1st Duke of Suffolk, father of Lady Jane Grey.
+It is by said marriage that Arundel was the brother-in-law of Henry Grey, Duke of Suffolk, father of Lady Jane Grey.

+Henry Grey, then the 3rd Marquess of Dorset, had been betrothed to Henry Fitzalan, 12th Earl of Arundel's sister, also named Katherine, but refused the match.
+The plan had been to make them double brothers-in-law.
+Instead, Henry Grey opted to marry Frances Brandon, daughter of Mary Tudor, Widow Queen of France and Duchess of Suffolk and therefore niece of King Henry VIII.

 His second wife was Mary, daughter of Sir John Arundell of a prominent Cornish family, and widow of Robert Radcliffe, 1st Earl of Sussex.
 They had no children.

+Widower again, Henry is presented as suitor of Princess Cecilia of Sweden.
+However, nothing came out of it.

 Portraiture

 Arundel's portrait was painted several times, including once by Hans Holbein and by Hans Eworth.